bitcraze/aideck-gap8-examples/docs/test-functions/wifi-streamer.md

 # Wifi video streamer

 This example streams JPEG images from the GAP8 connected camera to a socket connected on WiFI.
-This concerns the example in *GAP8/test_functionalities/wifi_jpeg_streamer/*
+This concerns the example in *GAP8/test_functionalities/wifi_jpeg_streamer/*.

+This example was tested and working under SDK version `3.5`.

 ## Prerequisites